-You may have heard about “jamsu” before, the Korean beauty makeup-setting trend that is supposed to give you a flawless, long-lasting matte skin in a matter of seconds.
-We put it to test and here are the up and the downsides that come with this technique.
+You may have heard of “jamsu”, the Korean makeup trend that gives you long-lasting matte skin in seconds.
+We put it to the test and found the ups and downs that come with this technique.

 What Is “Jamsu?”

-“Jamsu,” which roughly translates to “submerging,” consists of basically patting handfuls of baby powder on your face after you put on your primer, foundation, and concealer.
-Then comes the “submersion” part of it, where you should plunge your entire “made up face” into a sink or big bowl filled with cool water for 15 to 30 seconds, and, finally, pat your face dry and follow with the rest of your makeup.
+“Jamsu,” which roughly translates to “submerge,” consists of basically patting handfuls of baby powder on your face after you put on your primer, foundation, and concealer.
+Then you plunge your entire face into a sink or bowl filled with cool water for 15 to 30 seconds.
+After that, you pat dry with a towel and finish the rest of your makeup.
 The result is perfectly matte skin that lasts all day.

-I gave this technique a shot last week moved by my curiosity of actually seeing by myself if the results were really worth the buzz.
-I chose a weekday so I could test if my makeup would stay put during my work hours plus a late dinner with friends.
+I gave this technique a shot last week to see if the results were really worth the buzz.
+I chose a weekday so I can test its mattifying power throughout the workday plus a late dinner out with friends.
 Here is what I did, what I learned, and my final thoughts about “jamsu:”

-After my morning skincare routine, I applied a cushion—one that I knew it is not long-lasting neither have a matte finish—and a little bit of concealer here and there.
-Then I shook heavy handfuls of baby powder on one hand and applied it onto my face using a clean cushion puff.
-You can pat it with your hands, with a makeup sponge, or even spread it all over using a makeup brush if you prefer.
+After my morning skin care routine, I applied a cushion, one that I knew is neither long-lasting nor matte.
+I also applied a little bit of concealer here and there.
+Then I took heavy handfuls of baby powder and applied it with a clean cushion puff.
+You can use your hands, a makeup sponge, or a brush, depending on what you prefer.

-Tip: This part can get pretty messy so never ever try “jamsu” wearing black clothes.
-Oh, and remember to use a headband to protect your hair from getting wet or dirty.
+Tip: This part can get pretty messy, so never ever try “jamsu” wearing black clothes.
+Also remember to use a headband to protect your hair from getting wet or dirty.

 The “Diving” Part

-Also, make sure all the areas where you applied powder on are actually submerged.
-This includes the sides of your face and the area near your ears.
-Having done that, I used my face cloth to pat my skin dry.
+I made sure that all the areas where I applied powder were actually submerged.
+This included the sides of my face and the area near my ears.
+Once I finished submerging, I used my face cloth to pat my skin dry.

 My skin didn’t feel tight at all, but man did I look pale!
-There were no traces of baby powder left on my face, though.
-I followed with my traditional makeup routine and, by the end of that, my skin tone wasn’t bothering me anymore.
-I noticed some dry patches on my face, especially around my nose all the way from the corners of my lips to my chin.
+Luckily, I didn’t see clear streaks of baby powder left on my face.
+I followed with my normal makeup routine and, by the end, my skin tone wasn’t bothering me anymore.
+But there were some dry patches on my face, especially around my nose and all the way from the corners of my lips to my chin.

-I went to work, then out to have dinner with friends and, 14 hours later (!)
-I was back at home.
+I went to work and then out to dinner with friends and, 14 hours later (!)
+I returned home.

-My skin still looked fine (not perfect, but good enough) after all this long day and I guess that “jamsuing” definitely made my makeup last longer.
+My skin still looked fine (not perfect, but good enough) after all this long day and I guess that “jamsu-ing” definitely made my makeup last longer.
 It gave me very matte skin, for sure.
 My biggest surprise was actually being able to see a little bit of blush on my cheeks at night—this is usually the first thing to disappear from my face!

-Removing my makeup before going to bed didn’t feel different, nothing that my double-cleanse routine couldn’t take care of.
+Removing my makeup before going to bed didn’t feel any different.
+There’s nothing double cleansing can’t take care of!

-I can’t stop thinking that maybe this beauty trick, which is like the “polar bear plunge” for your face, would work way better for someone with combination to oily skin who really appreciates completely matte skin.
+I can’t stop thinking that this beauty trick, which is like the “polar bear plunge” for your face, would work way better for someone with combination to oily skin who really appreciates completely matte skin.
 Maybe next time I will try a “spot version” of this Korean trend, applying baby powder only on my T-zone.
-I’ll keep you guys posted about it.
+I’ll keep you guys posted.

 + Have you tried this Korean beauty makeup trick to get matte skin instantly?
 Tell us how was your experience like in the comments!